-New legal model proposed to counter red tape, boost participation in DNA sample researchApril 18th, 2011 in Genetics /
+New legal model proposed to counter red tape, boost participation in DNA sample researchApril 18, 2011 in Medicine & Health / Genetics

 Healthy people who contribute DNA samples for medical research see their relationship with researchers as sharing a trade secret, rather than participation in traditional medical research, according to a new study.